 LS 5443.
 Librarians as Instructional Partners.
 Learning and libraries; the role of the librarian and resource-based learning within the curriculum; the librarian as a teaching partner, team member, and instructional consultant.
 Learning theory and educational issues as they apply to cooperative planning, and implementation projects designed to improve information literacy and scholastic achievement.
 Prerequisite: LS 5333.
 Credit: Three hours.

 LS 5473.
 Health Reference Services & Resources.
 Survey of health care reference resources, techniques, and services.
-Emphasis throughout is on evidence-based practice in research, retrieval and evaluation of quality health information in support of patient care.
+Emphasis on evidence-based practice in research, retrieval, and evaluation of quality health information in support of patient care.
 Topics include reference service practices, information seeking behaviors of healthcare professions, education and training for use of health information resources, and emergent trends and issues in health reference services.
-Prerequisite for non-Library Science majors: LS 5553.
+Prerequisite: LS 5553 for non-Library Science majors.
 Credit: Three hours.